 When you shop for health insurance, you should obtain coverage only from a licensed insurer or HMO.
-Call the North Carolina Department of Insurance at 800-546-5664 (toll free in N.C.) to find out if the company you are considering is a licensed insurer or licensed HMO in this State.
+Call the North Carolina Department of Insurance at 855-408-1212 (toll free) to find out if the company you are considering is a licensed insurer or licensed HMO in this State.

 There are ways to avoid questionable health care plans: